At Caven Dental, we consider the friendly reminder “Don’t forget to floss!” more than just sage advice — we think it’s as important as brushing.

 Dental floss now comes in every imaginable flavor, texture, and style, so you’ll be hard-pressed not to find one to your liking.

-Still need convincing?
-Discuss your issues with Dr. Caven, and let him help you come up with a plan to make flossing part of your daily routine!
+Still need convincing? contact our doctors, Dr. Richard Caven, Dr. Shelby Denman, and Dr. Stephen Carpenter, by calling our Caven Dental office in Jacksonville, FL, to schedule a consultation today!
+Let us help you come up with a plan to make flossing part of your daily routine!